howsoai/howso-docs/_sources/getting_started/terminology.rst.txt

 MDA
 ---

-The *Mean Decrease in Accuracy* of an Action Feature when each feature or case is considered versus not considered.
+The *Mean Decrease in Accuracy* (MDA) of an Action Feature is mean decrease in accuracy of removing a feature.
+MDA units are on the same scale as the Action feature(s), and will be probabilities for categorical features.
 .. _robust:

 Robust